 John G3SEQ has written this up but seems to have made fundamental errors in understanding the gain of the omni flyswatter antenna.
-While this sort of antenna may have some practical use as a serach or beacon antenna, the omni flyswatter cannot possibly have the same gain as a similar dish correctly alinged.
-The difference is likley to be about 20dB, which in many cases is not enough to prevent contacts being made over reasonable distances, but will mean no contacts with distant stations under marginal conditions.
+While this sort of antenna may have some practical use as a search or beacon antenna, the omni flyswatter cannot possibly have the same gain as a similar dish correctly aligned.
+The difference is likely to be about 20dB, which in many cases is not enough to prevent contacts being made over reasonable distances, but will mean no contacts with distant stations under marginal conditions.

 As John has updated his site following the open discussion, but still claims the same gain for the omni flyswatter, by referring to the rotation of the beam through 360 degrees of azimuth in one cycle, which demonstrates a poor understanding of the fundamentals of antennas.
 I have provided this information to help ensure that the errors that the rest of the microwave community perceive are highlighted.
-You may draw you own conclusions.
-I have to say, as John has been an educator and is an amateur radio instructor, I find this rather perplexing and disturbing.
+You may draw your own conclusions.

 The omni flyswatter antenna cannot have the same gain (less the 3db losses associated with circular to linear polarised systems) as the illuminating source as claimed by John G3SEQ

 The energy in a standard dish's main lobe is concentrated in a small notional area (projected on a distant sphere), while the omni flyswatter spreads this same energy into a disc with a significantly larger area on the same sphere.
 The power density is then much lower, and the gain associated with the omni flyswatter is considerably below that of the illuminating dish .. about 20dB less if the illuminating dish has a beamwidth of about 3.6 deg.
-The gain of such a system may compare favorable with that of a slot antenna, and bearing in min the difficulty of machining small slots at 24GHz and above, and the high losses in any feeders the omni flyswatter may prove to be a practical beacon antenna.
+The gain of such a system may compare favourably with that of a slot antenna and bearing in mind the difficulty of machining small slots at 24GHz and above, and the high losses in any feeders, the omni flyswatter may prove to be a practical beacon antenna.